Traveling Exhibits and Trunks

 This is a great way for students to learn historical thinking skills, practice asking questions about the past, study history from multiple-perspectives, and share their knowledge through creative activities.
 A teacher's manual is included.

 Trunks can be rented for up to 2 weeks.
-A donation of $10 is suggested.
-Please call MCHS at (920) 684-4445 or email firstname.lastname@example.org any questions or to reserve a trunk.
+A donation is suggested.
+Please call MCHS at (920) 684-4445 or email firstname.lastname@example.org with any questions.
+Please fill out our Exhibit Reservation Form to reserve the traveling trunks.